Medicare

 Pros:

-• No referral needed to see a specialist
+• No referrals required to see specialists

 Cons: